nghiant3223/nghiant3223.github.io/_posts/2025-05-29-fundamental_of_virtual_memory.md

 Typically, there are multiple processes running on a computer, each with their own memory space allocated in main memory.
 It's the responsibility of the operating system to allocate memory for each process, ensuring that they don't interfere with each other.
-One of the simplest methods for allocating memory is to assign processes to a variably sized contiguous block of memory (i.e. partition) in memory, where each block may contain exactly one process.
+One of the simplest methods for allocating memory is to assign processes to a variably sized contiguous block of memory in memory, where each block may contain exactly one process.

 | <img src="/assets/2025-05-29-fundamental_of_virtual_memory/simple_allocation.png" width=500> |
 |:--------------------------------------------------------------------------------------------:|